 - A #10 ABC extinguisher is minimum and very inexpensive.The fire department will inspect Friday for fire extinguishers and propane tanks.
 Make sure you have one that is easy to access or you will be making an unnecessary trip into town.
 Also, the fire dept. will check to make sure any propane tanks are secure.
 Tanks can not be free standing.
 They must be attached to something to prevent tipping over.
 A t-post with a chain will work in a pinch.

-- All new 220 type electric hookups must be communicated to Carl Winter so there is no confusion when you arrive.
-Carl is at 231-631-6756 or Jim at 231-838-6239.
-Setup may begin on Weds. afternoon.
-Please call us to let us know when you are coming in.
+- Setup may begin on Weds. afternoon.
+Please call us to let us know when you need to come in.

 - All application fees and worker passes have been paid for prior to the festival.